Theory and Observation in Science

 Bayesians hold that the evidential bearing of observational evidence on a theoretical claim is to be understood in terms of likelihood or conditional probability.
 For example, whether observational evidence argues for a theoretical claim might be thought to depend upon whether it is more probable (and if so how much more probable) than its denial conditional on a description of the evidence together with background beliefs, including theoretical commitments.
 But by Bayes’ theorem, the conditional probability of the claim of interest will depend in part upon that claim’s prior probability.
 Once again, one’s use of evidence to evaluate a theory depends in part upon one’s theoretical commitments.
 (Earman 1992, 33–86.
 Roush 2005, 149–186)

-Francis Bacon (Bacon 1620, 70) said that allowing one's commitment to a theory to determine what one takes to be the epistemic bearing of observational evidence on that very theory is, if anything, even worse than ignoring the evidence altogether.
-HD, Bootstrap, Bayesian, and related accounts of conformation run the risk of earning Bacon's disapproval.
-According to all of them it can be reasonable for adherents of competing theories to disagree about how observation data bear on the same claims.
+Francis Bacon (Bacon 1620, 70) said that allowing one’s commitment to a theory to determine what one takes to be the epistemic bearing of observational evidence on that very theory is, if anything, even worse than ignoring the evidence altogether.
+HD, Bootstrap, Bayesian, and related accounts of conformation run the risk of earning Bacon’s disapproval.
+According to all of them it can be reasonable for adherents of competing theories to disagree about how observational data bear on the same claims.
 As a matter of historical fact, such disagreements do occur.
 The moral of this fact depends upon whether and how such disagreements can be resolved.
-Because some of the components of a theory are logically and more or less probabilistically independent of one another, adherents of competing theories can often can find ways to bring themselves into close enough agreement about auxiliary hypotheses or prior probabilities to draw the same conclusions from a bit of observational evidence.
+Because some of the components of a theory are logically and more or less probabilistically independent of one another, adherents of competing theories can often can find ways to bring themselves into close enough agreement about auxiliary hypotheses or prior probabilities to draw the same conclusions from the evidence.

 Saving observable phenomena.
 Theories are said to save observable phenomena if they satisfactorily predict, describe, or systematize them.
 How well a theory performs any of these tasks need not depend upon the truth or accuracy of its basic principles.
 Thus according to Osiander’s preface to Copernicus’ On the Revolutions, a locus classicus, astronomers ‘…cannot in any way attain to true causes’ of the regularities among observable astronomical events, and must content themselves with saving the phenomena in the sense of using